Land of Volcanoes

 Day 4, Gullfoss, Geysir and Thingvellir

 As we make our way back to Reykjavík, we visit the highlights of the popular Golden Circle route.
 We start with a short drive to Gullfoss, or Gold Falls, Iceland’s most famous waterfall.
 Our next stop is Geysir, the place giving its name to the phenomenon worldwide.
-After lunch, we drive to Thingvellir National Park, a UNESCO World Heritage Site, where we'll go for an easy 2-hour hike.
+After lunch, we drive to Thingvellir National Park, a UNESCO World Heritage Site, where we’ll go for an easy 2-hour hike.
 Surrounded by numerous volcanoes, Thingvellir is situated in a rift valley, where the North American and Eurasian tectonic plates pull apart, clearly visible at the great Almannagjá or Everyman’s Gorge.
-Thingvellir was the site of Iceland's parliament between the years 930 AD and 1798.
-We will be back in Reykjavik by late afternoon, where you check into a downtown hotel.
+Thingvellir was the site of Iceland’s parliament between the years 930 AD and 1798.

 Day 5, Blue Lagoon and Departure